 Step 6.
 Peer review, record design decisions and rationale

-Discussion and validation of the design concepts with peers, once consensus has been reached on the best option/s, record the decision/s and the rationale for making the decision/s.
+Discussion and validation of the design concepts with other architects and the development team, once consensus has been reached on the best option/s, record the decision/s and the rationale for making those decision/s.

 Step 7.
 Review iteration goal and coverage of Design Inputs

 Review how well the Design Inputs have been satisfied, to determine if another Design Iteration is required.

 Go to Step 1 if all Design Inputs have not been satisfied, otherwise proceed to the Design Outputs.

 Step 8.
 Document the architecture and communicate to stakeholders

 The following artefacts are produced during the process: